The Fed Blinks: Investors Get What They Want Again

 One bright spot for the bulls was that today's rally was on slightly higher volume than yesterday's selloff.

-As we see, the (NYSEARCA:VXX) held near it's highs for the day in the morning as the S&P 500 was up significantly.
-A sign of increasing nervousness.
+As we see, the (NYSEARCA:VXX) held near its highs for the day in the morning as the S&P 500 was up significantly - a sign of increasing nervousness.

 Conclusion:

-The market sentiment has changed and in spite of a good day for the bulls, there are signs that the fed induced party will end.
-The longer the fed appeases stock investors, the worse it could be.
+The market sentiment has changed and in spite of a good day for the bulls, there are signs that the Fed-induced party will end.
+The longer the Fed appeases stock investors, the worse it could be.

 Follow me for more analysis and ideas.